 - Autopilot (AP1) features are only available in Tesla cars produced after September of 2014 that are equipped with a forward-facing radar transducer in the middle of the front of the car, a forward-facing HD camera in the front of the rearview mirror housing, and 12 ultrasonic sonar transducers, arrayed around the periphery of the car.
 AP2 changed the design in cars made after October 2016 with 8 cameras, radar, and doubling the range of the sonar sensors.

 - Basic Autopilot features are included with all Tesla cars today.
 For new purchases, there is also a Full Self-Driving (FSD) option you can buy with your initial order, or as an after-delivery addition.
 FSD is a set of features, many of which are still being developed.
+In 2021 Tesla plans to offer a subscription service for FSD as an alternative to outright purchase.

-- Autopilot with FSD currently includes Traffic-Aware Cruise Control (TACC), Auto-lane change, Auto steering, Auto parking and Summoning (operable both using the fob and using the updated iPhone app.)
+- Autopilot with FSD currently includes Traffic-Aware Cruise Control (TACC), Auto-lane change, Auto steering, Auto parking, and Summoning (operable both using the fob and using the updated iPhone app.)
 The Autoparking feature is parallel parking and perpendicular parking (the car backs into the space.)
 Additional features are planned for the future.

 - TACC enables the car to cruise up to a top speed of X mph set by the driver and to follow a vehicle, maintaining a distance that corresponds to the time it would take to reach that vehicle’s current position.
 The distance is also set by the driver.
 The control stalk is the small stalk located under the directional signal/windshield wiper stalk.
 The following distance basically sets the distance based on time to get to the location of the car in front of you.
 1=.5 seconds and 7=3.5 seconds (i.e. 0.5 second intervals).